 Small Purchase APR Changes

-Only four credit cards tracked by The Balance changed purchase APRs in August, but in most cases, interest rates were lowered or only nominally adjusted:
+Only three credit cards tracked by The Balance changed purchase APRs in August, but in most cases, interest rates were lowered or only nominally adjusted:

 - Wells Fargo Rewards Card: Low end of variable APR range was lowered to 12.49% from 16.49%